Lookup tab

 • Click the Tab menu > Add tab > Lookup.

-• Click the Add button at the bottom of the workbook, enter a name for the tab, select the Lookup tab type, and click Add.
+• Click the Add tab button (at the bottom of the workbook) and select Lookup.

 Then, configure the Lookup tab: